 Jim is a two-time winner of the annual Conqueral Bank Marble Mania Marble Tournament and two-time champion of the Port Williams Invitational Crokonole Tournament.

 Jim was born in Grand Falls, Newfoundland, is an avid curler and rabid Toronto Maple Leaf fan.
 He is a father of four (Kaitlin, Jacob, Cael and Hannah) and lives in Avonport, Nova Scotia.

-Jess Weir is the Box Office Manager at MIPAC.
+is the Front of House Manager at MIPAC.